-Lecture times: Tuesday and Thursday, 2nd period (no Thursday lectures in second semester), Tutorials: Five over the year, Wednesday, 14h00 - 16h30, by arrangement.
+Lecture times: Monday, Tuesday and Thursday, 2nd period, Term 1 and 3, Tutorials: Five over the year, Wednesday, 14h00 - 16h30, by arrangement.

 DP requirements: Satisfactory attendance at lectures and tutorials.
 Attendance at all fieldwork practicals.
 Class record of at least 35%.